 There are a number of aspects that influence what you are able to charge for home staging services such as whether the house is occupied, the location of the home, the size of the home, the number of rooms and spaces to stage, and whether you are just needed for vignette staging, partial staging, or full staging.

-When starting a home staging business, spending time developing your fee structure for home staging can be a bit of a headache, which is why we’ve pulled together this guide on how to charge for home staging.
+When starting a home staging business, spending time developing your fee structure for home staging can be a bit of a headache, which is why we’ve pulled together this guide on how to charge for home staging – and if you want to dive deeper into this topic, be sure to check out any of the home staging certification courses we offer.
+How to charge for home staging is a question we get asked all the time, and we help you think about what you’ll charge as one of the assignments in our Professional and Advanced home staging courses.

 How to Charge For a Home Staging Consultation